About the course

 All of our staff for our LLB English and French Law have experience of the French and English academic systems, so they understand the benefits of a dual education and appreciate the need for a supportive environment for international students.

-Dr Yseult Marique teaches French Public Law (constitutional and administrative law).
+Dr Clotilde Pégorier teaches French Constitutional Law.
 She specialises in comparative public law, and in the importance of legal cultures in understanding law in its context following her studies in Belgium, the Netherlands, and the UK.

 Professors from our partner universities in France also regularly visit to teach topical issues in French law.
 They are additionally available to discuss your progression in France.